butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 Stable Diffusion Webui Extension for Civitai, to handle your models much more easily.

 ## Notice
-From today(2023-02-10), Civitai is redirecting it's API request to Cloudflare's real human checking page.
+From today(2023-02-10), Civitai is redirecting its API request to Cloudflare's real human checking page.
 Which makes this extension can not get any information back from civitai.

 If you have this issue.
 You have to wait for civitai to update its API usage.
 If you don't have this issue, you are luckier than me.